k-sriram/zsh-auto-venv/README.md

 alias venv='autovenv::activate'
 ```

 This function searches for `venv`s.
 It first looks in the current directory / path passed as argument, then at the root of a git repository if inside one, then in the user's home directory.
+This function is not just limited to `venv`s of name `AUTOENV_DIR`, it looks for them by checking if they have a `./bin/activate` file.